| Description | Dictionary of abstractions and patterns at the foundation of the SysFEAT operating pattern: the SOF - System Operating Framewrok. |

 Library |

-A Library is a kind of Architecture Container used to split SysFEAT repository content into several independent modules (aka package).
-They allow virtual partitions of the repository used for model management.
+A Library is a kind of Architecture Container used to group Asset Blocks into several independent modules (aka package).
+They allow virtual partitions of model repositories used for model management.
 In particular, Asset Blocks owned by different Library(ies) can have the same name (namespacing).

 |